 \subsection{Configuration models networks}

-We now examine the assortativity as a function of $d$ for configuration model variants of the networks Infectious disease through Munmun-Digg in table~\ref{tab:social_net}.
+We now examine the assortativity as a function of $d$ for configuration model variants of the networks Infectious disease through Munmun-Digg in Table~\ref{tab:social_net}.
 For each network, 100 instances of the corresponding configuration model network were created, and the assortativity calculated for all $d$ values up to the diameter of each graph.
-Results for the network science coauthorship, PGP web of trust, and Munmun-Digg networks can be seen in Fig.~\ref{fig:correlations_configs}.
+Results for the network science coauthorship, PGP web of trust, and Munmun-Digg networks can be seen in Figure~\ref{fig:correlations_configs}.
 These results are representative of the remaining networks not shown.

 In all cases we find that the assortativity rapidly decreases before beginning to increase and approach zero for higher values of $d$.
-In the three cases shown here we also see large fluctuations at the largest value of $d$ for each network.
-These fluctuations are due to the fact that at these large $d$ values, there are very few pairs separated by a shortest path of that length $d$.
+In the three cases shown here we also see strong negative correlations at the largest values of $d$ for each network.
+These spikes are due to the fact that at these large $d$ values, there are very few pairs separated by shortest paths of that particular length $d$.

 One possible explanation for the decrease in assortativity is that the quantity reaches its minimum when the influence of hubs in the network is at its maximum.
 For example, high-degree nodes will be connected to many other nodes by shortest paths of lengths 2 and 3, and these nodes will have degrees that are dissimilar to that of the hub node, thus reducing the assortativity.
 As $d$ increases further,the number of pairs of nodes separated by shortest paths of length $d$ increases.
 Many of these pairs then will be positively assortative, which counteracts the effect of the hub nodes.